jeremy-adamson/sql-google-notes/week42.md

 * Function - A set of instructins that performs a specific calculation using the data in a spreadsheet
   * =COUNTIF(range, "value")
   * =LEN(range)
-  * =LEFT(range, number of characters) - A function that gives you a set number of characters from the right side of a text string
+  * =LEFT(range, number of characters) - A function that gives you a set number of characters from the left side of a text string
   * Same thing with RIGHT
   * Another similar one with MID(range, reference starting point, number of middle characters)
   * CONCATENATE(item 1, item 2)